 stackdriver-operator-*).
 Manages the lifecycle for all other Stackdriver agents deployed onto the cluster.

 Stackdriver Custom Resource.
-A resource that is automatically created as part of the Anthos clusters on bare metal installation process.
+A resource that is automatically created as part of the GKE on Bare Metal installation process.

 Stackdriver Log Forwarder (